Safety to be yourself

 Scheduling New Client Appointments

-Shannon, Laila, Chelsey, and Susan are scheduling new clients.
+Shannon, Susan and Emma are scheduling new clients.

 For an appointment with Susan, call/text (865) 210-8222